Saikat2407/OPPS-/README.md

 student[]; -> Constructer is a special type of method that is used to initialize objects of a class.

 this ->  `this` is a keyword that refers to the current object instance.

+In java primitive datatypes are stored in stack memory.